nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 Commissioned device scenario
 ++++++++++++++++++++++++++++

-For devices that have been already commissioned, the default handler will:
+For devices that have been already commissioned, the default handler performs the following actions:

 * Not perform additional actions if the device implements a coordinator role.

-    * This will keep the network closed for new Zigbee devices even if the coordinator is reset.
+    * This keeps the network closed for new Zigbee devices even if the coordinator is reset.

 * Not perform additional actions if the device successfully rejoins Zigbee network.

-    * This will not open the network for new devices if one of existing devices is reset.
+    * This does not open the network for new devices if one of existing devices is reset.
-    * In case of the :ref:`zarco_network_rejoin` is running, it will be cancelled.
+    * If :ref:`zarco_network_rejoin` is running, it is cancelled.

 * For routers and end devices, if they did not join the Zigbee network successfully, :ref:`zarco_network_rejoin` is started by calling :c:func:`start_network_rejoin`.

-Once finished, the stack will generate the ``ZB_BDB_SIGNAL_STEERING`` signal, and continue to :ref:`zarco_signal_handler_network`.
+Once finished, the stack generates the ``ZB_BDB_SIGNAL_STEERING`` signal, and continues to :ref:`zarco_signal_handler_network`.

 .. figure:: /images/zigbee_signal_handler_04_reboot.png
    :alt: Scenario for already commissioned devices (ZB_BDB_SIGNAL_DEVICE_REBOOT)